 “While costing more than some foreign assembled frames, we believe the quality, fit and one-of-a-kind nature of our frames more than offset any added expense.
 Every effort is made to source materials domestically, thereby minimizing environmental impact and promoting U.S. products, in contrast to foreign frames and bicycles transported from half a world away.” –Jeremy Shlachter

 GIOS is a legendary Italian brand, founded by Alfredo GIOS in 1972.
-One of the best cycling teams of 1970s, Brooklyn was the first big team using Gios bikes.
-The star of the team, Roger De Vlaeminck (born 24 August 1947) was described by another BElgian legend Rik Van Looy as “The most talented and the only real classics rider of his generation”.
+One of the best cycling teams of the 1970s, Brooklyn was the first big team using Gios bikes.
+The star of the team, Roger De Vlaeminck (born 24 August 1947) was described by another Belgian legend Rik Van Looy as “The most talented and the only real classics rider of his generation”.

 In the 1990s, another big team Kelme used Gios bikes.

-In 1991, Stephen Roche, chose GIOS bikes for his victories of that season.
+In 1991, Stephen Roche chose GIOS bikes for his victories of that season.

-Nowadays, the GIOS company takes part in every international bike show and its worldwide sales team and customer service is today managed by two branches: GIOS ASIA/PACIFIC based in Hong Kong and GIOS EUROAMERICA with offices in Alicante (Spain), headed by Luca Tolmino GIOS, Alfredo’s son.
+Nowadays, the GIOS company takes part in every international bike show and its worldwide sales team and customer service are today managed by two branches: GIOS ASIA/PACIFIC based in Hong Kong and GIOS EUROAMERICA with offices in Alicante (Spain), headed by Luca Tolmino GIOS, Alfredo’s son.

 In 2016, GIOS has become the official technical supplier of the Colombian team “Manzana Postobon”.

 Hampsten Cycles, LLC, founded in 1999 by Andy and Steve Hampsten, and building all frames in-house in Seattle, WA.
-They offer unique line of custom road frames and whole bikes.
+They offer a unique line of custom road frames and whole bikes.

 Based in San Diego, California, United States, Holland cycles was founded in 1986 by Bill Holland.

-“Bill and his staff, who share over one hundred years of experience between them, build titanium, carbon and ExoGrid® (combinations of the two materials) frames of the highest quality and most distinctive forms.
-Holland’s ExoGrid® design is a combination of US-milled aerospace grade titanium, laser cut into a lattice and reinforced with a tube of custom-laid high-modulus carbon.”
+“Bill and his staff, who share over one hundred years of experience between them, build titanium, carbon, and ExoGrid® (combinations of the two materials) frames of the highest quality and most distinctive forms.
+Holland’s ExoGrid® design is a combination of US-milled aerospace grade titanium, laser-cut into a lattice and reinforced with a tube of custom-laid high-modulus carbon.”

 Based in Davenport, California, United States, Hunter Cycles was founded by Rick Hunter in 1993.
 They offer TIG-welded and fillet brazed steel frames for everything from racing to hauling cargo, in addition to handmade forks and stems.
 They also offer complete bikes and wheel builds.

-* According to the wikipedia, “boutique manufacturing is a method used for the custom production of certain products in limited quantities by hand or with a restricted level of automation.”.
-(Boutique manufacturing on wikipedia)
+* According to Wikipedia, “boutique manufacturing is a method used for the custom production of certain products in limited quantities by hand or with a restricted level of automation.”.
+(Boutique manufacturing on Wikipedia)